 I love when you share my recipes!

-A DIY mimosa bar is a fun way for your guests to make their own drinks and create exactly what they want.
-Always provide non-alcoholic options for those wanting a delicious drink without the alcohol.
+A DIY mimosa bar is a fun way for your guests to make their own fizzy brunch drinks and create exactly what they want.
+It doesn’t take much effort to go beyond the typical orange juice option.
+Don’t forget to always provide at least one or two non-alcoholic options for those wanting a delicious drink without the alcohol.Ā

 A DIY Mimosa Bar Set Up